SMAPPNYU/smappPy/README.md

 1. Plot the number of tweets per minute with co-occuring words "Obama" and "Syria"
 2. Get a collection of tweets (from DB or twitter), output CSV representation of all tweets with added indicator variables (eg: IsRetweet?
 HasImage?)
 3. Get a collection of tweets, go over all and compute aggregate statistics (eg: number of tweets, tweets/user, number of tweeters, tweets per day)
-4. Access DataScienceToolkit services, measure sentiment of tweet.
-Compute aggregate sentiment (basic measure) of tweets per topic.
+4. Access DataScienceToolkit services, measure basic sentiment of tweet.
+Compute aggregate sentiment (basic measure) of tweets per keyword-topic.
 5. Plot sentiment-per-day of tweets on a certain topic (again, basic sentiment analysis)
 6. Collect streaming, real-time tweets by keywords, users, or geolocations - EG, collect all tweets coming from Kyiv (very specific location).
 Plot them on a map via OpenHeatMap
 7. Create "networks" from tweets - user retweet network, tweet-retweet network, etc
+8. Get the top N tweeted images in a certain date range (or any set of tweets).
+Same for hashtags, links, base-linked domains, etc.
+9. etc. Any functionality you can put together with these tools and other resources